 Ensure you select Private or Public in the Category dropdown.
-Public lists will be seen by other library users.
+Public lists will be seen by others.

-Placing a reservation on hold
+Placing a reservation or hold

-If the item you need is already on loan, i.e. checked out, see Availability, you may place a hold on it (Affiliate Online or Overseas membership does not allow this).
+If the item you need is already on loan, i.e. checked out, (see Availability) you may place a hold on it (Affiliate Online or Overseas membership does not allow this).

 Placing the hold means that you will be put in a queue to be the next person to borrow the item.
-The person who already has the item will not be able to renew it.